caverav/codex.nvim/README.md

 - If the agent dies, `:CodexRestart` respawns the process and re-runs `initialize`/`new_session`.

 ## Roadmap
-- Terminal streaming (`terminal/*`).
+- Plan sync back to agent when supported.
-- Plan editing and MCP server discovery UI.
+- MCP server discovery UI.
-- Inline annotations in buffers for tool call diffs.
+- Rich diff annotations (hunks, virtual lines).

 ## License
 MIT